Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Research Papers/Flourishing Systems CCSIC.md

 ## Summary
-This paper discusses the potential for the UK to leverage new IoT and data collection approaches in order to inform infrastructure changes following COVID-19 in a way that might enable better control of diseases/viruses in future, with
+This paper discusses the potential for the UK to leverage new IoT and data collection approaches in order to inform infrastructure changes following COVID-19 in a way that might enable better control of diseases/viruses in future, with further considerations for the UN sustainability goals.

 ## Key Concepts